santoslab/aadl-translator/mdcf-architect-documentation/src/site/sphinx/util/substitution.rst

 .. |prop component-type| replace:: The role this component plays in the system, one of ``sensor``, ``controller``, ``actuator``, or ``controlled process``.

 .. |prop exchange-name| replace:: The name of the exchange that this port is a part of.

+.. |Explanations| replace:: [Optional] A list of explanatory statements that expand on or clarify this property.